kislinsk/codereview/README.md

 ### Build with CMake

-If you would like to build and execute this program nevertheless, we provide a fully functional CMake script to configure and generate a build system for this project:
+We provide a fully functional CMake script to configure and generate a build system for this project:

     git clone https://github.com/kislinsk/codereview.git
     cmake -S codereview -B codereview-build
     cmake --build codereview-build

-If you did not set up a default generator for CMake you can explicitly specify a generator by adding the `-G` argument to the second command above, for example:
+You can explicitly specify a generator by adding the `-G` argument to the second command above, for example:

     cmake -S codereview -B codereview-build -G "Unix Makefiles"